mock-server/mockserver/README.md

+***This documentation is currently being rewritten to make it clearer and easily to understand, a new version will be publish by the end of December 2013***

 # What is MockServer

 MockServer is an API to enable the easy mocking of any system you integrate with via HTTP (i.e. services, web sites, etc) from either Java or JavaScript.